-License Fees: If a license to the Company's intellectual property is determined to be distinct from the other performance obligations identified in the arrangement, the Company recognizes revenues from nonrefundable, upfront (or one-time) license fees based on the relative value prescribed to the license compared to the total value of the arrangement.
+Upfront License and Amendment License Fees: If a license to the Company's intellectual property is determined to be distinct from the other performance obligations identified in the arrangement, the Company recognizes revenues from nonrefundable, upfront (or one-time) license and amendment license fees based on the relative value prescribed to the license compared to the total value of the arrangement.
 The revenue is recognized when the cash is received or when the license is transferred to the collaborator and the collaborator is able to use and benefit from the license.
 For licenses that are not distinct from other obligations identified in the arrangement, the Company utilizes judgment to assess the nature of the combined performance obligation to determine whether the combined performance obligation is satisfied over time or at a point in time.
 If the combined performance obligation is satisfied over time, the Company applies an appropriate method of measuring progress for purposes of recognizing revenue from nonrefundable, license fees.
 The Company evaluates the measure of progress each reporting period and, if necessary, adjusts the measure of performance and related revenue recognition.

 Development Milestone Payments: Depending on facts and circumstances, the Company may conclude it is appropriate to include the milestone in the estimated transaction price using the most likely amount method or it is appropriate to fully constrain the milestone.
 A milestone payment is included in the transaction price in the reporting period the Company concludes that it is probable that recording revenue in the period will not result in a significant reversal in amounts recognized in future periods.
 The Company may record revenues from certain milestones in a reporting period before the milestone is achieved if the Company concludes that achievement of the milestone is probable and that recognition of revenue related to the milestone will not result in a significant reversal in amounts recognized in future periods.
 The Company records a corresponding contract asset when this conclusion is reached.
 Milestone payments that have not been included in the transaction price to date are fully constrained.
-These milestones remain fully constrained until the Company concludes that achievement of the milestone is probable and recognition of revenue related to the milestone will not result in a significant reversal in amounts recognized in future periods.
+These milestone will not result in a significant reversal in amounts recognized in future periods.
 The Company re-evaluates the probability of achievement of such development milestones and any related constraint each reporting period.
 The Company adjusts its estimate of the overall transaction price, including the amount of collaborative revenue that it has recorded, if necessary.